I’m a Cadette leader and troop cookie mom. My daughter and I thoroughly enjoy being a part of Girl Scouts!

 Girl Scout Seniors can earn their Novelist badge, virtually meet an author to hear about her writing process and publishing journey, and get a first chapter critique!

 Experience the fun of a novelist’s career and learn the steps involved in writing a novel.
 Then, write your own work of fiction.
-Schedule a 45-minute zoom chat with Candice Marley Conner, children’s and teen author.
+Schedule a 30- to 45-minute zoom chat with Candice Marley Conner, children’s and teen author.
 She will discuss her author journey, and how she created the characters and plot in her YA Southern mystery, THE EXISTENCE OF BEA PEARL.
 Once the girls write and edit their 20 pages, they can submit their first chapters to Candice for a critique!

 1. Deconstruct a novel Read Candice Marley Conner’s teen mystery, THE EXISTENCE OF BEA PEARL, about a sixteen-year-old girl who must navigate the swamps and secrets of her small town to uncover what happened to her mysteriously disappeared brother.
 You can request it from your local library or indie bookstore, and it’s available online wherever books are sold.
 For a signed, personalized copy, purchase from Candice’s local indie, The Haunted Book Shop Mobile (they ship!).